GitLab plugin

 Monitor the CI/CD metrics from your GitLab environment.

-To add a data source click on the + next to Data Sources on the left-hand menu in SquaredUp.
-Search for the data source and click on it to open the Configure data source page.
+To add a data source, open the relevant workspace and then click on the + next to Data Sources on the left-hand menu in SquaredUp.
+Search for the data source and click on it to open the Add data source page.

 Before you start